tytydraco/yessleep/out/Omnigel__Your_Antidote_to_the_Poison_of_Reality.md

 I didn’t quite understand what he was asking me, but I became uncomfortably aware of my body as he monologued.
 My stagnant, garlic-ridden breath.
 The cherry-red gingivitis crawling along my gumline.
 My ghoulish hunchback and my bulging pot belly.
 The sensation of my tired heart beating against my flimsy rib cage.

-Eventually, I spit out a response, but I did not get up, and I did not meet his gaze.
+Eventually, I spat out a response, but I did not get up, and I did not meet his gaze.

 *“Well…sir…I’m just here to get paid.
 And I apologize - I’m not used to the whole ‘dog and pony’ show.
 Usually, I just take the pills and report the side effects.
 But…I’m, I’m appreciative of…”*